status-im/specs/status-whisper-usage-spec.md

 ### Request historic messages

 Sends a request for historic messages to a Mailserver.
-The Mailserver node MUST be a direct peer and MUST be marked a trusted (using `shh_markTrustedPeer`).
+The Mailserver node MUST be a direct peer and MUST be marked as trusted (using `shh_markTrustedPeer`).

 The request does not wait for the response.
-It marely sends a peer-to-peer message to the Mailserver and it's up to Mailserver to process it and start sending historic messages.
+It merely sends a peer-to-peer message to the Mailserver and it's up to Mailserver to process it and start sending historic messages.

 The drawback of this approach is that it is impossible to tell which historic messages are the result of which request.